 - They will feel confident and independent when it comes to reading.

 - Provide a range of books to read on different subjects.

 - Always check in and see how they are going with their homework and if they need anyone to look over it.

 6. Advanced readers

-We have made it to the final stage of reading development that generally begins around the age of 14 and is in constant development from that point forward.
+We have made it to the final stage of reading development that generally begins around the age of 14 years old and is in constant development from that point forward.

-- They will read on a broad range of topics and different styles of writing.
+- Advanced readers will read on a broad range of topics and different styles of writing.

 - Their vocabulary will expand significantly, and they will be able to analyse the text from a number of different perspectives.

-- They will be fluent at reading, with a number of different strategies in place to help them gain meaning from the text.
+- Advanced readers will be fluent at reading, with a number of different strategies in place to help them gain meaning from the text.

 - They will also be able to write their own creative and persuasive text.